-- 1. Configure Oracle Internet Directory, Oracle Directory Integration Platform, and Microsoft Active Directory to run in SSL server authentication mode. - 2.
-Enable password synchronization from Oracle Internet Directory to Microsoft Active Directory by following the instructions in "Enabling Password Synchronization from Oracle Internet Directory to a Third-Party Directory" on page 17-13. - 3.
+- 1. Configure the Oracle back-end directory, Oracle Directory Integration Platform, and Microsoft Active Directory to run in SSL server authentication mode. - 2.
+Enable password synchronization from the Oracle back-end directory to Microsoft Active Directory by following the instructions in "Enabling Password Synchronization from the Oracle Back-end Directory to a Connected Directory" on page 17-15. - 3.
 Configure the Microsoft Active Directory connector to synchronize passwords by installing and configuring the Oracle Password Filter for Microsoft Active Directory, as described in Chapter 19, "Deploying the Oracle Password Filter for Microsoft Active Directory".